 Stanzas, meter, form — all that stuff is well and good if you're already bought in, but it doesn't mean anything if you only have a passing interest in poetry.

-Even when there's no formal graded quiz, people still put pressure on themselves to crack a poem, to unlock its meaning or to answer some unanswerable question about "what was the poet trying to say?"
+Even when there's no formal graded quiz, people still put pressure on themselves to crack a poem, to unlock its meaning or to answer some unanswerable question about what the poet was trying to say.
 Don't do it!

 What overall impression do you get?

 Again — there's no test, there's no wrong answer.
 Just look around in your own brain as you read the poem, and take in what's there.

 "Those kind of overall impressions, I think most of us do get," says Mullen.
 "We are left with something."
 Whatever that "something" is — trust it!

 And Mullen says if something in the poem is throwing you off — whether it be a weird image or a funny phrase — stop, take a breath, and read it again later.
 Sometimes that can mean right away.
 Other times it means take a week.
 Or a month.
 Or a year.

 "Sometimes we change," she says.
 "The poem is still the same, the text is still the same ...
 But we return to the poem with a different understanding."

 "We have to remember that poetry was an oral art form before anything else," says Choi.
 "And that oral tradition has been with us for thousands and thousands of years so I think a lot of information can be gained from reading poems out loud."